-Put simply you should plan to:
+Put simply, you should plan to:

 You will have less fear of speaking if you are

 As with in-person presentations, being prepared is the key.
 For an online presentation, this will include being familiar with the technology of the online platform you will be using.
-It’s a good idea to practice as much as you can until you feel comfortable and confident in using the technology.
+It’s a good idea to practise as much as you can until you feel comfortable and confident in using the technology.

 Always be on the look-out for opportunities to practise speaking to an audience.
 Also, pay attention to who your audience is: peers, lecturers, tutors, potential employer, or social gathering.
 Remember that for an academic presentation, your main aim is to impart your knowledge with a tone of authority and interest in your subject.